 The objectives of the scheme are to keep employers' contributions at as constant a rate as possible.
 The Council has agreed a strategy with the scheme's actuary to achieve a funding level of 100% over the next 20 years.
 Funding levels are monitored on an annual basis.
-The next triennial valuation is due to be completed as at 31 March 2014.
+The next triennial valuation is due to be completed as at 31 March 2017.

-The Fund will need to take account of impending National changes to the Local Government Pension Scheme in Scotland such as the move from 1st April 2015 to a new Career Average Revalued Earning Scheme (CARE) for future accruals.
+The Fund is taking account of recent national changes to the Local Government Pension Scheme in Scotland such as the move from 1 April 2015 to a new Career Average Revalued Earning Scheme (CARE) for future accruals.

-The Authority anticipates to pay £6.200m expected contributions to the scheme in 2014/2015.
+The Authority anticipates paying £6.437m in contributions to the scheme in 2015-2016.

-The weighted average duration of the defined benefit obligation for scheme members is 20.2 years, 2013/14.
+The weighted average duration of the defined benefit obligation for scheme members was 19.9 years in 2014-2015.